dikaizm/chatbot-product-ecommerce/README.md

 - 🔍 Semantic search using FAISS vector database
 - 🇮🇩 Indonesian language support
 - 📦 Product recommendations based on user queries
+- 💬 Clarification step: the bot will ask up to 2 clarifying questions if your query is too vague, then proceed to answer
 - 💾 Conversation memory for contextual responses
 - 🎯 Fine-tuned embedding model for better Indonesian text understanding